puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 }
 {% endhighlight %}

-Now let's connect to our database node again.
+Now connect to our database node again.

   docker exec -it database bash